Mulearn-ucek/ucek/contents/admissions/btech.md

 ## NRI Admissions

-No Entrance test is required for getting admission to BTech course under NRI Quota Eligibilty: Candidates who have passed the Higher secondary Examination or Equivalentto with 45% marks in Mathematics ,Physics and Chemistry put together.
+No Entrance test is required for getting admission to BTech course under NRI Quota Eligibilty: Candidates who have passed the Higher secondary Examination or Equivalent with 45% marks in Mathematics, Physics and Chemistry put together.

 #### Fee Details (NRI)